nextflow-io/website/content/example2.md

 In the above example we define a simple pipeline with two processes.

 The first process executes a Perl script, because the script block definition starts with a Perl _shebang_ declaration (line 14).
-Since Perl uses the `$` character for variables, we use the special `shell` block instaed of the normal `script` block to easily distinguish the Perl variables from the Nextflow variables.
+Since Perl uses the `$` character for variables, we use the special `shell` block instead of the normal `script` block to easily distinguish the Perl variables from the Nextflow variables.

 In the same way, the second process will execute a Python script, because the script block starts with a Python shebang (line 36).